 Treatment and Prevention of Diabetes

-Although Type 1 diabetes cannot be prevented when it comes to managing and preventing Type 2 diabetes, the only key is to implement healthy changes in your lifestyle.
+When it comes to managing and preventing Type 2 diabetes, the key is to make healthy lifestyle changes.
 Include some kind of physical activity in your routine and make healthy changes in your diet.
 Include more vegetables, reduce your carbohydrate intake, and avoid sugar and deep-fried food.
 Apart from that, keep your doctor in the loop and take your medication regularly.

 Type 1 Diabetes